-Ms. Sonal Gill is my Assistant to the Instructor (ATI) for this course.
+Ms. Sonal Gill-Grewal is my Assistant to the Instructor (ATI) for this course.
 She has completed her DBA concentration courses and has advanced to the dissertation phase at Lincoln.
 She has two master's degrees; specifically, a Master's Degree in Commerce with a concentration in management, and an MBA in General Business.
 Sonal also has corporate experience, and has taught corporate and Lincoln students how to use applications such as, Adobe Photoshop.
 She will be working under my direct supervision for this course, and functions as my representative.
-She will not be involved in evaluating or grading any coursework produced by students.
+She will not be involved in evaluating or grading any coursework produced by students; however, she will be practicing her feedback skills.
 She will be directly involved in record keeping (my Canvas grade book), and more importantly, assisting me with some of our class exercises, role-playing, demonstrations, case studies, and student presentations.
 Sonal's e-mail is: sgill@lincolnucasf.edu.